M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 | Memory Stage   | Data Memory | Read / Write to Data Memory |
 | Writeback Stage| Result Mux | Feedback CPU Result to Register File |

 Inside each stage is the pipeline register for the next stage, this means that that when it enters the next pipeline stage it will be a cycle later.
-This was by design so that connections could be made on top file easily, when it came to I/P signals to the hazard unit.
+This was by design so that connections could be made in the top file easily, e.g the I/P signals to the hazard unit.

 *Note that the Writeback stage does not include a pipeline register, it is simply a mux*